vishvAsa/mahAbhAratam/vyAsaH/goraxapura-pAThaH/hindy-anuvAdaH/13_anushAsanaparva/01_dAna-dharma-parva/149_viShNu-sahasra-nAma-stotram/TIkA/parAshara-bhaTTaH/upodghAtaH.md

 <details><summary>English</summary>

 In the chapters in the Mahabharata relating to the explanations of the meanings of the Names, it may be seen that, though it is true that Names pronounced merely and without knowledge of their meaning help, still revelation of the qualities through etymological interpretation quickly affords delight to mind and purity to heart.
 Thus: "Vyasa sitting with his disciples has praised Madhusudana by singing His holy Names.
 Please be good enough, venerable Sir, to teach me the full significance of these names.
 I am sincerely eager to hear.
 Hearing (the meaning of the Names) of Hari, the Lord even of the Creator , I shall become pure without any blemish like the autumnal moon' , (Santi-parvan, 342); and Dhritarashtra says: "O Sanjaya !
 I ask of you tell me about the Lotus-eyed.
-I shall attain Him, dear sir by knowing the meaning of His holy Names and His activities:' (Udyoga- parvan, 59.)
+I shall attain Him, dear sir by knowing the meaning of His holy Names and His activities:' (Udyogaparvan, 59.)
 </details>

 <details open><summary>विश्वास-प्रस्तुतिः</summary>